-In 1989, just when the bottom had seemed to drop out of her life, she discovered the Bahá’í Faith and subsequently served at the Bahá’í World Centre in Haifa, Israel, for 16 years as a researcher and writer.
-Upon retirement, she returned to her New England heritage and is now a writer and editor living in bucolic state of Vermont where billboards are banned.
+In midlife when the bottom dropped out of her life, she discovered the Bahá’í Faith and subsequently served at the Bahá’í World Centre in Haifa, Israel, for 16 years as a researcher and writer.
+Upon retirement, she returned to her New England heritage and is now a writer and editor living in the bucolic state of Vermont where billboards are banned.
 She describes herself as a curious student, always trying to learn.
-She endeavors to write in a manner designed to encourage readers to seek and explore for themselves.
-Her study of the life and mission of William Miller led to a deeply empathic appreciation for him.
-Read her book – 1844: Convergence in Prophecy for Judaism, Christianity, Islam, and the Bahá’í Faith.
-The author’s cerebral lifestyle is balanced with a serious study of ballet and four seasons of performing in Farm to Ballet, a summer production of Ballet Vermont that brings classical ballet to Vermont farm venues.
-Thousands of people have watched this dance celebration of life on a Vermont farm from spring through fall.
-Its performances raise money for many nonprofit agricultural organizations.